 The MD Home Detox Team

-Detox can be a long, arduous process.
-Without medical supervision and support, many people relapse.
-Some people never try to detox because they’re afraid that they won’t have the patience to make it to the other side.
-Rapid detox flushes drugs out of your system while you sleep to launch you on the path to sobriety.
+It is no surprise that standard detox can be a long, arduous process.
+Some people never try to detox because they are afraid that they won’t have the patience to make it to the other side.
+Fortunately, rapid detox is an option.
+Rapid detox flushes drugs out of your system while you sleep, so you can wake up on the road to recovery.

 • Muscle pain